Fractured Teeth & Broken Teeth Sunnyvale, CA

 - Apply a cold compress to the cheek or lips over the broken tooth.
 This will help reduce swelling and relieve pain.

-- If you can’t get to our dentist right away, cover the broken surface of the tooth that is in your mouth with temporary dental cement, available in pharmacies.
+- If you can’t get to our dentist right away for your dental emergency, cover the broken surface of the tooth that is in your mouth with temporary dental cement, available in pharmacies.

 - Take an over-the-counter pain reliever.